 If you enter a degree program it may take around 18-24 months to complete the course.
 Go ahead with this option if you are sure that you can be committed for this long and want to become an RN in future too.
 If you just want to get a job early and don’t consider becoming an RN in the future then pursuing a diploma or certificate is the right option for you.
 In this way, you will spend only 12 months studying and practicing to get educated in both theory and practice.
 It is obvious that the longer duration of the course will demand cost more than the lesser one in duration.

 The decision of career path depends on the individual.
 Do what seems right for you.

 It is beneficial to research about the path before beginning the journey.
-The sum of various educational requirements is a kit of tools you need to enroll in one of the LPN programs.
+The sum of various educational requirements is a kit of tools you need to enroll in one of the campus or online LPN programs.
 You should look forward to making your start better so that you can feel confident during the entire span of the course.